 Love everything with avocados and want to grow your own but you live in zone 9?
 If you’re like me, then you equate California with growing avocados.
 I must watch too many commercials, but do avocados grow in zone 9?
-And if indeed there are avocados suited for zone 9, what varieties of avocados trees will do best in zone 9?
+If indeed there are avocados suited for zone 9, what varieties of avocado trees will do best in zone 9?
 Read on to find out about the possibility of growing avocados in zone 9 and other information about zone 9 avocados.

 Do Avocados Grow in Zone 9?

 Avocados are not native to USDA zone 9, but yes, they will definitely grow there.
-There are 3 types of avocado: Mexican, Guatemalan and West Indies.
+There are three types of avocados: Mexican, Guatemalan, and West Indies.
 Of these, Mexican varieties are the most cold hardy but not salt tolerant, and Guatemalan comes in a close second for cold tolerance and is somewhat salt tolerant.
 West Indies avocados are more commonly found growing in Florida, as they are the most salt tolerant and least cold hardy.

-So when choosing zone 9 avocados, look for Mexican or even Guatemalan avocado varieties, hardy in USDA zones 8-10.
+So, when choosing zone 9 avocados, look for Mexican or even Guatemalan avocado varieties, hardy in USDA zones 8 to 10.

 Varieties of Mexican avocado trees for zone 9 include:

-Guatemalan types of avocado for zone 9 include:
+Guatemalan types of avocados for zone 9 include: